 Monument Chapter is one of the oldest and, with over 100 members, the largest Daughters of the American Revolution (DAR) chapter in Minnesota.

 The Monument Chapter was chartered in Minneapolis, Minnesota on Dec 11, 1900.
-On Feb 2, 2013, the chapter charter location was moved from Minneapolis to Edina to more accurately reflect that most members live in the southwest metro including Edina, south Minneapolis, Hopkins, St. Louis Park, Eden Prairie, and Bloomington.
+On Feb 2, 2013, the chapter charter location was moved from Minneapolis to Edina to more accurately reflect that most members live in the southwest metro including Edina, south Minneapolis, Hopkins, Eden Prairie, and Bloomington.
 Chapter meetings rotate throughout these cities.

 One of the main functions of the Monument Chapter is to erect patriotic monuments in public spaces.
 To that end, Monument Chapter has erected the following monuments: